iainmstott/popdemo/README.md

 # *popdemo*
-R Package for Demographic Modelling Using Projection Matrices
+R Package for Demographic Modelling Using Projection Matrices.

 **This is the MASTER page for popdemo**.
 It includes stable, installable versions of the package.